 In a large bowl combine the icing ingredients together.
 Starting on low speed and working your way to high, mix until the cream cheese icing is smooth and creamy.

-To achieve the frilly icing border, start piping at the inner edge of your cake, working your self inward.
+Fill the piping bag with the frosting and start piping at the inner edge of your cake, working yourself inward.
 With an off set spatula or the back of a large spoon, smooth the inside frosting and leave the edges untouched.